 There are two theories under which a plaintiff may bring a substantive due process claim.
 Under the first, a plaintiff must demonstrate a deprivation of an identified liberty or property interest protected by the Fourteenth Amendment.
 Under the second, a plaintiff is not required to prove the deprivation of a specific liberty or property interest, but, rather, he must prove that the state‘s conduct “shocks the conscience.”

+It has been said, for instance, that substantive due process protects individuals against state actions which are “arbitrary and capricious,” or those that run counter to “the concept of ordered liberty,” or those which, in context, appear “shocking or violative of universal standards of decency.”
 Amsden v.
 Moran, 904 F.2d 748, 753-54 (1st Cir.
 1990) (citations omitted).
-We have insisted that "before a constitutional infringement occurs, state action must in and of itself be egregiously unacceptable, outrageous, or conscience-shocking," id. at 754, and noted the Supreme Court's admonition that "the activities complained of must 'do more than offend some fastidious squeamishness or private sentimentalism,'" Pittsley, 927 F.2d at 7 (quoting Rochin v.
+We have insisted that “before a constitutional infringement occurs, state action must in and of itself be egregiously unacceptable, outrageous, or conscience-shocking,” id. at 754, and noted the Supreme Court‘s admonition that “the activities complained of must ‘do more than offend some fastidious squeamishness or private sentimentalism,‘” Pittsley, 927 F.2d at 7 (quoting Rochin v.
 California, 342 U.S. 165, 172 (1952)).
-Although the cases in which we have found governmental conduct to shock the conscience have often involved state action that was highly physically intrusive, see Hot, Sexy & Safer Productions, 68 F.3d at 531 (and cases cited therein), we have pointedly left open the possibility that verbal or other less physical harassment such as that alleged by appellants might rise to a conscience-shocking level, see id. at 532; Souza v.
-Pina, 53 F.3d 423, 427 (1st Cir.
-1995); Pittsley, 927 F.2d at 7 n.3.
+Although the cases in which we have found governmental conduct to shock the conscience have often involved state action that was highly physically intrusive, see Hot, Sexy & Safer Productions, 68 F.3d at 531 (and cases cited therein), we have pointedly left open the possibility that verbal or other less physical harassment such as that alleged by appellants might rise to a conscience-shocking level, see id. at 532; Souza, 53 F.3d at 427; Pittsley, 927 F.2d at 7 n.
+3.

 Perhaps the case with facts most similar to those alleged by plaintiffs is Pittsley v.
 Warish, 927 F.2d 3 (1st Cir.
 1991).
-In that case, the defendant police officers allegedly threatened to kill Ms. Pittsley on more than one occasion, told Ms. Pittsley's four- and ten- year-old children that if the police caught their father the children would never see him again, and also refused to allow the children to give the father a goodbye hug when he was arrested.
-Although the Court refused to condone such "despicable and wrongful" harassment, it held that the conduct did not rise to the level of a constitutional violation.
+In that case, the defendant police officers allegedly threatened to kill Ms. Pittsley on more than one occasion, told Ms. Pittsley‘s four- and ten-year-old children that if the police caught their father the children would never see him again, and also refused to allow the children to give the father a goodbye hug when he was arrested.
+Although the Court refused to condone such “despicable and wrongful” harassment, it held that the conduct did not rise to the level of a constitutional violation.
 See id. at 7.

-Although each determination of whether state conduct "shocks the conscience" is necessarily fact-specific and unique to the particular circumstances in which the conduct occurred, we think that our precedents steer us toward the conclusion that appellants have failed to articulate a claim under the Fourteenth Amendment.
-The majority of the conduct alleged by appellants was not physically intrusive or violent, nor did it "strike at the basic fabric" of any protected relationship, such as the parent-child relationship in Grendell.
-In fact, we find appellants' allegations largely comparable to those presented in Pittsley, and appellants have offered us no basis whatsoever for finding that precedent distinguishable, nor have they offered any substantive argument or explanation to justify the unusual step of finding a violation of substantive due process.
-As in previous decisions, we expressly leave open the question of whether verbal harassment and intimidation of this general type might, under appropriate circumstances, be found to violate due process.
-We simply hold that appellants have failed to state such a claim in this case.
+Although each determination of whether state conduct “shocks the conscience” is necessarily fact-specific and unique to the particular circumstances in which the conduct occurred, we think that our precedents steer us toward the conclusion that appellants have failed to articulate a claim under the Fourteenth Amendment.
+The majority of the conduct alleged by appellants was not physically intrusive or violent, nor did it “strike at the basic fabric” of any protected relationship, such as the parent-child relationship in Grendell.
+In fact, we find appellants’ allegations largely comparable to those presented in Pittsley, and appellants have offered us no basis whatsoever for finding that precedent distinguishable, nor have they offered any substantive argument or explanation to justify the unusual step of finding a violation of substantive due process.
+As in

-Given our conclusion that the conduct alleged by appellants does not sufficiently shock the conscience so as to violate substantive due process, we need not reach the question of whether such conduct was "under color of law."
-Nor do we reach the appellees' assertion of qualified immunity, although we note that the defense seems, at least at first glance, inappropriate in a case such as this where the conduct is alleged to be an intentional abuse of official power.
-We also agree with the district court that, absent a federal claim, appellants' state law claims are properly left for the consideration of the local courts.
-[5]
+Given our conclusion that the conduct alleged by appellants does not sufficiently shock the conscience so as to violate substantive due process, we need not reach the question of whether such conduct was “under color of law.”
+Nor do we reach the appellees’ assertion of qualified immunity, although we note that the defense seems, at least at first glance, inappropriate in a case such as this where the conduct is alleged to be an intentional abuse of official power.
+We also agree with the district court that, absent a federal claim, appellants’ state law claims are properly left for the consideration of the local courts.5

 IV.
 CONCLUSION